i40-Tools/SemCPS/README.md

 # Alligator: A Deductive Approach for the Integration of Industry 4.0 Standards

-This project contains the rules to integrate heterogeneious AML files using rules written in ProLog and Porbabilistic Soft logic.
+This project contains the rules to integrate heterogeneious AML files using rules written in ProLog and Probabilistic Soft logic.
 ## What is Prolog ?
 Please read it here : https://en.wikipedia.org/wiki/Prolog